 The Ravensworth Story...

-For more than fifty years, Ravensworth Baptist Church as been a progressive Baptist presence in Northern Virginia.
+For almost sixty years, Ravensworth Baptist Church as been a progressive Baptist presence in Northern Virginia.
 We began our life as an outgrowth of the First Baptist Church of Annandale, sent as a mission to the growing North Springfield community.
 On March 15, 1959, 54 persons accepted an invitation to join together and make that mission a Church - dedicated to enacting the love of Christ in our community and around the world.

 Founded as a mission, we took missions to heart: in those early days, we held regular worship services at Leewood Healthcare Center, and began the first stages of what would become the Ravensworth Parents' Day Out program.
 Both ministries continue to this day.